AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/Software Development.md

 -
 CI/CD is merged with ephermeral environments to form a unified CI/CD and review process for every commit.

-## Deployment Strategies
-Deploying - virtual machines (VMs) and Containers - to linux

-The big change for moving programs into containers or VMs is that each will have its own versions of shared resourecs like files and network ports

-With
-- resource sharing
-- environments (different versions of files)
-- conflicting gwebsevers listening to the same port

-sandbox or isolated

-**Rolling Deployments**
-Strategy to deploy a new version of an application without causing douwntime.
-They work by creating a single intance of the new version of an application, then shutting off one instance of the old version until all intances have been upgrade.

-Benefits
-- well supported
-- no huge bursts
-- easily reverted

-Cons
-- Speed
-- API Compatability

-**Blue/Green Deployment**
-Starting an entirely new instance of an application and then routing traffic over to it.

-Benefits
-- Easy to understand, powerful, extendable to workflows
-COns: Difficult to make hotfixes, resources allocation is not convenient, clusters can affect each other

-Rainbow Deployments

-Acceptance Test
-New version of the app could be tested against the production database in the very environment which will soon become production.
-Tested by QA

-Canary Deployments

 ## AutoScaling
 Automates horizontal scaling to ensure that the number of workers (enough resources) is porportional to the load on the system